QuantCalcState TaxMinnesota

 Does Minnesota tax Roth conversions?

 Minnesota taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 9.85%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 9.85%, a $30,000 conversion costs about $2,955 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in Minnesota for 2026?